dotspencer/simple-svg-icons/README.md

 # Simple SVG Icons

 I've come to really enjoy the simplicity of inline SVG icons.
 This repository will serve as a home for the icons I create for my various web projects.
-All icons are 30 x 30px.
+All icons are 30x30.
 Enjoy!

 <br>